 - Sublimation is the unconscious transformation of unacceptable emotions, thoughts, impulses, or desires into socially acceptable modes of expression.
 Not only does sublimation provide the opportunity for a satisfactory release of impulses or urges, but it also protects individuals from experiencing the anxiety that would be associated with being consciously aware of the original drive.

-- For example, someone who experiences an extreme level of anger and desire to be physically aggressive may become a professional boxer to express unacceptable impulses and urges in a socially acceptable way.
+- For example, someone who experiences an extreme level of anger and desire to be physically aggressive may become a professional boxer as a way to express unacceptable impulses and urges in a socially acceptable way.

 - Repression is the unconscious effort to keep anxiety-inducing information or unacceptable desires or impulses out of one’s conscious awareness.
-However, despite being repressed, the concealed data continues to influence one’s behaviors.
+However, despite being repressed, the information being concealed continues to influence one’s behaviors.
 Repression and denial can sound very similar, which makes sense because repression is at play in denial.
-However, denial is twofold in that it first tries to repress information and, when doing so ultimately fails, then attempts to nullify the info.
+However, denial is twofold in that it first tries to repress information and, when doing so ultimately fails, then attempts to nullify the information.

-- An example of repression is someone subjected to abuse as a child having no recollection of it as an adult.
+- An example of repression is someone who was subjected to abuse as a child having no recollection of it as an adult.

 - Intellectualization refers to when someone unconsciously uses abstract frameworks or excessive intellectual activity to think about emotional problems or conflicts, allowing them to avoid thinking about stressful, anxiety-inducing aspects of the situation.
 It is essentially avoiding any uncomfortable emotions by placing one’s sole focus on facts and logic.

-- For example, suppose someone were to lose a grandparent with whom they were very close.
-In that case, they may turn all of their attention to planning for the wake, funeral, burial, repass, etc., seemingly without experiencing any of the grief one may expect them to.
+- For example, if someone were to lose a grandparent with whom they were very close with, they may turn all of their attention to planning for the wake, funeral, burial, repass, etc., seemingly without experiencing any of the grief one may expect them to.

-- Projection refers to the unconscious process in which one attributes their unacceptable thoughts and feelings to another person or group.
-In classical psychoanalytic theory, projection allows an individual to avoid acknowledging that such inappropriate thoughts and feelings belong to them.
-However, modern-day usage of the term does not require the projected thoughts or feelings to be unknown to the individual themself.
-Instead, to justify an individual’s prejudices or avoid responsibility, projection is used.
+- Projection refers to the unconscious process in which one attributes their own unacceptable thoughts and feelings to another person or group.
+In classical psychoanalytic theory, projection allows an individual to avoid acknowledging that such unacceptable thoughts and feelings actually belong to them.
+However, modern day usage of the term does not require the projected thoughts or feelings to be unknown to the individual themself.
+Rather, it is now thought that projection is used to justify an individual’s own prejudices or avoid responsibility.

-- For example, a cheating spouse may suspect their partner is also unfaithful.
-In this scenario, projection does not rid the individual of the knowledge that they are engaging in unacceptable behaviors, but it attempts to justify their behavior and avoid responsibility.
+- For example, a cheating spouse may suspect their partner is also being unfaithful.
+In this scenario, projection does not rid the individual of the knowledge that they themselves are engaging in unacceptable behaviors, but it is an attempt to justify their behavior and avoid responsibility.

-- Rationalization is the unconscious use of seemingly logical reasons to justify unacceptable thoughts, feelings, or behaviors to avoid guilt, criticism from others, or maintain self-respect.
+- Rationalization is the unconscious use of seemingly logical reasons to justify unacceptable thoughts, feelings, or behaviors to avoid feelings of guilt, criticism from others, or to maintain self-respect.

-- For example, being rejected by their crush may begin asserting that they never liked them that much anyway.
+- For example, someone who is rejected by their crush may begin asserting that they never liked them that much anyways.

-- Regressions are the unconscious reversion to an earlier stage and lower emotional, mental, or behavioral functioning when confronted with overwhelming external or internal conflicts.
+- Regressions is the unconscious reversion to an earlier stage and lower stage of emotional, mental, or behavioral functioning when confronted with overwhelming external or internal conflicts.